 I did some preliminary tests of the antenna before erecting it up on a huge mast.
-I also took a photo when my helpmate was using my laptop and analyzing the desired antenna elevation angle. ;)

 The antenna mount seems to be made of aluminium (or maybe actually duraluminum), as it is very light-weight.
 Separate elevation rod is also an awesome thing to have, as the antenna can be reinstalled on another mast without additional alignment.
 There is enough space between antenna mount and the box to open it up, so the board can be replaced after installation on the mast without any further disassembly.